MicrosoftDocs/SupportArticles-docs/Teams/teams-conferencing/teams-slow-video-meetings-laptops-4k.md

 ms.reviewer: SfB_Triage
 appliesto:
   - Microsoft Teams
-ms.date: 03/31/2022
+ms.date: 02/01/2024
 ---

-# Teams is slow during video meetings on laptops docked to 4K/UHD monitors
+# Teams is slow during video sharing on laptops docked to 4K/UHD monitors

-## Summary

-Overall Microsoft Teams performance on laptops may be affected during meetings that use video.
+The overall performance of Microsoft Teams on laptops may be affected during meetings that use video.
 This issue can occur if a laptop is docked to an external 4K or ultra-high-definition (also known as ultra HD or UHD) display.

-## Workaround
+## Workarounds

-Reduce the resource requirements for your laptop to improve the Teams experience during the meeting and try:
+Reduce the resource requirements for your laptop to improve the Teams experience during the meeting by using the following workarounds:

 - Close any applications or browser tabs that you aren't using.
 - Turn off video in the meeting: